Skip to Main Content

 • A fixed-rate mortgage provides more predictability, as the interest rate and your monthly payment stay the same for the loan’s duration.

-• You'll need to meet ARM refinance requirements to apply, and it's a good idea to compare offers from multiple lenders—not just your current lender.
+• You’ll need to meet ARM refinance requirements to apply, and it’s a good idea to compare offers from multiple lenders — not just your current lender.

 If you’re nearing the end of the initial term on your adjustable-rate mortgage (ARM), you might be wondering if now is a good time to refinance to a fixed rate.
-Let’s break down how to refinance an ARM and when it’s a good idea to refinance to a fixed rate.
+Here, we break down how to refinance an ARM and when it’s a good idea to refinance to a fixed rate.

 Can you refinance an ARM loan?

 With an ARM, many people choose to refinance due to their rate adjusting higher.
-It’s important to remember that refinancing isn’t free — you’ll have to pay closing costs.
+However, it’s important to remember that refinancing isn’t free — you’ll have to pay closing costs.
 So, even if you’re refinancing to a much lower rate, it’s smart to calculate your break-even point to determine when you’ll start saving money.

-Mortgage
+Mortgage Icon

 Lenders typically offer specific mortgage refinancing loans, so you’ll use their refinance application form to apply.
 The fact that you already own the home can simplify the process.